• Skip to primary navigation

 • Active and meaningful participation of drug users, former drug users, and community stakeholders in shaping sensible policies and practices around drug use;

-• Focusing on enhancing quality of life for individuals and communities, rather than promoting cessation of all drug use;
+• Focusing on enhancing the quality of life for individuals and communities, rather than promoting cessation of all drug use;

 • Recognizing complex social factors that influence vulnerability to drug use and drug-related harm, including poverty, social inequality, discrimination, and trauma;